dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/the-fix-it-sample-application.md

 Before you can deploy the cloud service, you need to update some of the configuration files.

-In MyFixIt.WorkerRoler\app.config, under `connectionStrings`, replace the value of the `appdb` connection string with the actual connection string for the SQL Database.
+In MyFixIt.WorkerRole\app.config, under `connectionStrings`, replace the value of the `appdb` connection string with the actual connection string for the SQL Database.
 You can get the connection string from the portal.
 In the portal, click **SQL Databases** - **appdb** - **View SQL Database connection strings for ADO .Net, ODBC, PHP, and JDBC**.
 Copy the ADO.NET connection string and paste the value into the app.config file.
 Replace "{your\_password\_here}" with your database password.
 (Assuming you used the scripts to deploy the MVC app, you specified the database password in the `SqlDatabasePassword` script parameter.)

 The result should look like the following:

 [!code-xml[Main](the-fix-it-sample-application/samples/sample32.xml)]

-In the same MyFixIt.WorkerRoler\app.config file, under `appSettings`, replace the two placeholder values for the Azure storage account.
+In the same MyFixIt.WorkerRole\app.config file, under `appSettings`, replace the two placeholder values for the Azure storage account.

 [!code-xml[Main](the-fix-it-sample-application/samples/sample33.xml?highlight=2-3)]